The world market place is changing dramatically and rapidly, and dependability objectives have

 standards produced by other IEC/ISO committees.)

-TC 56 standards are horizontal standards, which should be referenced by both ISO and IEC
+TC 56 standards should be referenced by both ISO and IEC

 Technical Committees, where appropriate.
 The committee, therefore, recognizes other ISO and